-On the other hand, if the team has excellent code visibility for the project, then you might end up with a clear, high-level understanding of the important parts of the project, how different segments impact one another, and why certain design decisions were made.
-Code visibility can give you all of that?
+Or, if the team has excellent code visibility for the project, then you might end up with a clear, high-level understanding of the important parts of the project, how different segments impact one another, and why certain design decisions were made.
+Can code visibility really give you all of that?

 Yes, it can.